jhu-ip/cs220-f24/assign/hw0.md

 file name | desired output
 --------- | --------------
 *gold.c* | Simone Biles wins Gold in Women's All-Round Gymnastics!
-*silver.c* | The Silver in the 10m air pistol mixed team even goes to Yuysuf Dikec and Sevval Ilayda Tarhan.
+*silver.c* | The Silver in the 10m air pistol mixed team event goes to Yuysuf Dikec and Sevval Ilayda Tarhan.
 *bronze.c* | US Men's Volleyball Team wins the Bronze medal at the Paris 2024 Olympics.

 Compile and execute each of the three programs and ensure that they give the output exactly as shown.
 Finally, add all three source files to your git repository, commit them with an appropriate message, and push.